NACLA Style and Submission Guidelines: Online

 Our corrections policy is available here.

 Pitch: Please do not send completed drafts or manuscripts.
-We prefer short queries that describe the story, why you are qualified to tell it, what the reporting process will look like, and why it is unique and timely.
+We ask for short queries that describe the story, why you are qualified to tell it, what the reporting process will look like, and why it is unique and timely.
 Please also include examples of your previous work.
-Before you pitch us, make sure to read our previous coverage to make sure the story hasn’t already been written as well as to get an idea of our style.
+Before you pitch us, make sure to read our previous coverage to make sure the story hasn’t already been written, as well as to get an idea of our style.
+We also accept pitches for book, film, or art reviews.
 You can send pitches to our web editor at editor@nacla.org.
 We aim for quick turnarounds.

 Supporting investigative journalism: We are interested in working with journalists on investigative projects, and we encourage contributors interested in publishing investigations with NACLA to apply for external reporting grants.
 If you’re applying for a grant, feel free to get in touch with us about your idea.
 If we think it’s a good fit, our investigations team—made up of investigative journalist Dawn Marie Paley and NACLA staff—is willing to work with you to help develop your application.
 If interested in this opportunity, please send the pitch you plan to apply for the grant with, clips of previously published work, and any relevant deadlines to NACLA managing editor Heather Gies at hgies@nacla.org.